texei/texei-sfdx-plugin/messages/package.dependencies.install.md

 # flags.securitytype.summary

-security access type for the installed package (see force:package:install for default value)
+security access type for the installed package (see sf packageinstall for default value)

 # flags.namespaces.summary